-Plan-based usage limits for all the customers
+Plan-based usage limits for all customers

 1. Enterprise and Pro Plans